iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ## Intro

 Recently, there has been a large focus on training Large Language Models (LLMs) with up to trillions of parameters, using vast amounts of compute for training.
-However, expecting these models to produce perfect answers instantaneously -- especially for complex queries -- is unrealistic.
+However, expecting these models to produce perfect answers instantaneously—especially for complex queries—is unrealistic.
 The AI industry is now shifting its focus to optimizing inference-time compute, seeking ways to harness computational resources more effectively.
 One promising approach is leveraging scalable search algorithms, which enable models to plan, reason, and refine their outputs.
 With enough compute, these methods have the potential to solve many of humanity's grand challenges.

 Rich Sutton’s [_bitter lesson_](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) highlights why scalability is key: